BEFORE THE STORM

 All families should pack a 3-day bag of supplies including: 1 gallon of water per person/pet per day, nonperishable food, flashlights, radio, batteries, medications, first aid kit and a back-up power source for cell phone chargers and medical equipment.

 The City of Tempe has sand and bags available at two locations throughout monsoon season, which begins on June 15 and ends Sept.
 30. The bags can be picked up 24 hours a day, seven days a week.
-Prior to a major storm event, bags are available on a first come, first served basis.
-Be prepared by picking them up before a storm is headed our way.
+Prior to a major storm event, bags are available on a first come, first serve basis.
+Don't forget to bring a shovel and a helper.
 The two locations are:

 Solid Waste Compost Facility: 1001 N. Rio Road (access drive north of Rio Salado Parkway and Hardy Drive, near free compost)